 Recovering from surgery or an injury can be hard, but your therapist will always be there to see you through.
 Our goal is to minimize your pain while re-training your body to move as it should.
 We regularly update your referring physician so they know the progress you're making.

-Zeke Morales does our Aquatic Therapy at Cree Meadows swimming pool 3 days a week.
 Doing PT exercise's in a pool is easier and far less painful because the water's buoyancy minimizes weight on the joints.
 Water also provides great resistance that can be easily incorporated into an Aquatic Therapy Exercise program.
 This gentle resistance strengthens muscles without the need for weights.
 Aquatic Therapy can also decrease any swelling caused by arthritis or injury and improve joint position awareness, which is quite useful when treating sprains.
 Aquatic Therapy can be used in conjunction with other kinds of treatment and pain management.
-Zeke's focus is on strengthening, and stretching as well as some cardiovascular conditioning.
+The focus is on strengthening, and stretching as well as some cardiovascular conditioning.

 FALL PREVENTION & BALANCE TRAINING

 A balance program that incorporates flexibility/stretches (to ease problems with tightness), strength training, endurance training and fall prevention/balance training that are all essential for maintaining and promoting good balance.